CapelaGames/FirstUnity2D2023.2/README.md

 I made a change

-This is a nice projet
+This is a nice project